The Business Owner’s Guide to

 Not only does Jetpack reduce the time it takes images to load on your site by hosting them on its own servers, but it also keeps your site fast by only loading those images when they’re visible on the visitor’s screen.

 If your page has 20 large photos, it could take a minute or two to fully load without Jetpack.
 With Jetpack, however, the combination of our content delivery network and lazy loading images features will allow it to load almost instantly.

 All Jetpack plans include free unlimited image caching and lazy image loading.
-You can also add video hosting – unlimited with the Premium and Professional plans – which is ad-free, watermark-free, and does not consume space or load time on your host’s servers.
+You can also add video hosting – unlimited with paid plans – which is ad-free, watermark-free, and does not consume space or load time on your host’s servers.

 This is an excellent option if you’re posting things like tutorials, webinars, video product reviews, news clips, cooking demonstrations, or travel footage.

 Adding content and maintaining an active web presence helps to keep your site relevant to readers, whether you’re blogging about food, featuring products on your ecommerce site, providing up-to-date training materials, or sharing current events.
 Jetpack can save you time by streamlining the process of adding content to your website.